TheoWinterhalter/formal-type-theory/formalization/README.md

 * `itt.v`: ITT (Intentional Type Theory), its syntax and typing rules, doesn't have equality reflection or type annotations on application when compared with ETT,
 * `eval.v`: Evaluate coercions of CTT to get ITT expressions,
 * `translation.v`: Proof of translation between PTT and CTT (CTT is only typed through it's evaluation into ITT).

+## LaTeX Generation

+* `coq2latex.py`: a script meant to extract the rules from `ett.v` and `ptt.v` to build TeX files that list these rules in *readable* format,
+* `mathpartir.sty`: a LaTeX package used for typesetting the rules,
+* `rules.tex`: LaTeX file that includes the result of the python script so that you can get one PDF with both PTT and ETT.